kayrus/gof5/README.md

 # Enable IPv6
 ipv6: false
 # driver specifies which tunnel driver to use.
-# supported values are: wireguard, water or pppd.
+# supported values are: wireguard or pppd.
 # wireguard is default.
 # pppd requires a pppd or ppp (in FreeBSD) binary
 driver: wireguard